If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 - Blogs: WordPress is famous for creating blogs.
 In fact, blogging was the first thing WordPress tried to deal with.

-- Forum websites: WordPress is popular to create forums and alumni websites.
+- Forum websites: WordPress is popular for creating forums and alumni websites.

 - Membership websites: There are lots of potential plugins with customized user roles and easy payment options.